tarantool/doc/doc/reference/reference_lua/msgpack.rst

 Below is a list of all ``msgpack`` functions and members.

-[TBD] -- 1) Verify syntax of the functions in the Name column 2) Verify & update the function description in the Use column
+[TBD] 1) verify syntax of the functions in the Name column 2) verify & update the function description in the Use column

 ..  container:: table